Tools4everBV/HelloID-Conn-Prov-Source-Visma.net-HRM-API/README.md

 ## Getting started

-The _HelloID-Conn-Prov-Source-Raet-Visma-API_ connector is created for both Windows PowerShell 5.1 and PowerShell Core.
+The _HelloID-Conn-Prov-Source-Visma.net-HRM-API_ connector is created for both Windows PowerShell 5.1 and PowerShell Core.
 This means that the connector can be executed in both cloud and on-premises using the HelloID agent.

 ### Connection settings